November 12, 2007: The day Roger Federer suffered a second consecutive loss for the first time in four years

 The players involved: Roger Federer and Fernando Gonzalez

-- Roger Federer, Swiss genius, undisputed world No 1
+- Roger Federer: Swiss genius, undisputed world No 1

 Federer had started 2007 by winning the Australian Open without dropping a set, beating Fernando Gonzales in the last round (7-6, 6-4, 6-4).
 He then had a peculiar Indian Wells/Miami tour where he lost twice against the same player, Guillermo Canas from Argentina, who was coming back on the tour after being suspended for using a banned substance.
 Back in shape later in the spring, Federer triumphed in Hamburg by defeating his Spanish nemesis on clay for the first time in the final (2-6, 6-2, 6-0).
 At the French Open, however, Nadal beat him again in the final.
-The Swiss took his revenge upon the lefty at Wimbledon, where he prevailed in the final after a five-set combat (7-6, 4-6, 7-6, 2-6, 6-2), and he secured his No 1 spot by triumphing at Flushing Meadows — defeating Novak Djokovic in the final (7-6, 7-6, 6-4).
+The Swiss took his revenge upon the left-hander at Wimbledon, where he prevailed in the final after a five-set combat (7-6, 4-6, 7-6, 2-6, 6-2), and he secured his No 1 spot by triumphing at Flushing Meadows, defeating Novak Djokovic in the final (7-6, 7-6, 6-4).

-- Fernando Gonzalez, hard-hitting Chilean baseliner
+- Fernando Gonzalez: Hard-hitting Chilean baseliner

-Fernando Gonzalez was born in 1980 in Santiago, Chile.
-He turned pro in 1999 and achieved his first notable result in 2000, when he won his first ATP title as a 352th-ranked qualifier in Orlando (defeating compatriot Nicolas Massu 6-2, 6-3 in the final).
-His game was built around his powerful forehand.
-Despite his success in Orlando, he wasn’t consistent at the top level until 2002.
-He clinched two more ATP titles in Vina del Mar (defeating Nicolas Lapenttii 6-3, 6-7, 7-6 in the final) and Palermo (beating Jose Acasuso 5-7, 6-3, 6-1) in 2002.
-He also reached the quarter-finals at the 2002 US Open, where he was edged out by Sjeng Schalken 6-7, 6-3, 6-3, 6-7, 7-6.
 In the following years, Gonzalez remained a solid top 25 player — reaching the quarter-finals at Roland-Garros in 2003 (defeated by Juan Carlos Ferrero 6-1, 3-6, 6-1, 5-7, 6-4) and Wimbledon in 2004 (lost to Federer 7-5, 6-2, 7-6).
 In 2006, reaching the semi-finals in three Masters 1000 events (Monte-Carlo, Toronto, and Cincinnati) propelled him into the top 10 for the first time in his career.
 In 2007, Gonzalez finished runner-up at the Australian Open (lost to Federer 7-6, 6-4, 6-4).
 That gave him his career-high ranking of world No 5.
 Also runner-up to Rafael Nadal at the Rome Masters 1000, the Chilean qualified for the year-end Masters Cup despite first-round losses at both Roland-Garros and the US Open.

 The place: Qizhong Forest Sports City Arena, Shanghai

 Founded in 1970, the year-end Masters Cup was the annual final showdown between the eight best players in the world.
 Held in a different location every year at the start, it settled at the Madison Square Garden in New York, from 1977 until 1989.
 Since then, the tournament had moved several times again: Frankfurt (1990-1995), Hanover (1996-1999), Lisbon (2000), Sydney (2001), Shanghai (2002), Houston (2003-2004), then back to Shanghai in 2005.
-As only the eight top players of the year qualify for the event, the list of its former champions is nothing short of impressive.
+As only the eight top players of the year qualify for the event, the list of its former champions is nothing short of spectacular.

 The facts: Gonazalez turns match around for victory